Surrey Knights fall prey to Langley's Lyon - BC Local News

-Lyon, a 17-year-old from Langley, posted the first shutout in the expansion junior B hockey club’s history on Thursday night (Dec.
-21) in a 6-0 victory over Surrey Knights.
+Lyon, a 17-year-old from Langley, posted the first shutout in the expansion junior B hockey club’s history on Thursday (Dec.
+21) night in a 6-0 victory over the Surrey Knights.
 The game was played at the North Surrey Rec Centre.

 The first-year Trappers hockey club heads into the PJHL’s holiday break on their best stretch with just one regulation loss (3-1-1-2) in their past seven games.